jelilat/gofundme/Tutorial.md

 ```
 You see that `claim` is now `yes`.
 If you try withdrawing your donations again, you will get an error.

-Play around with it and you'll see how our validations work.
+Play around with it a little more to see how the validations work.

-Consider again updating your local repository with a git commit.
+Update your local repository again with a git commit.
 After you test and use your loan module, consider publishing your code to a public repository for others to see your accomplishments.

 ```
 git add .